 Meeting the world’s soaring need for lithium-ion batteries

-Global production of lithium-ion batteries, which has already increased rapidly in the past decade, is set to grow tenfold in the next decade.
-This will have a knock-on effect on demand for reliable and efficient heating technology.
+Global production of lithium-ion batteries, which has already increased rapidly in the past decade, is set to grow extensively in the next decade.
+This will have a knock-on effect on demand for high-quality cathode material.

 The lithium-ion battery has already reshaped the way we live by enabling the proliferation of mobile phones and tablets.
 Now the technology is helping to drive the electrification of transportation and the transition to renewable energy.
 In fact, the lithium-ion battery has become so vital to technological progress that in 2019 its inventors were awarded the Nobel Prize in Chemistry.